onaio/onadata/docs/widgets.rst

 - ``title`` - Title of the widget
 - ``content_object`` - Data source of the widget.
 XForm/Dataview
 - ``description`` Widget description
+- ``aggregation`` Description of an aggregation used during a group_by
+- ``order`` The order of the widget.
+The order will be made unique to the XForm/Dataview by linearly reordering
 - ``widget_type`` The Widget type
 - ``view_type``- Stores information to help the widget display the data
 - ``column`` - The column of the data being charted